 Our design and research were revamped to demonstrate and widen our gender expertise and capacity to inform, influence and generate action.
-We are deeply proud to which we mandated a Monitoring and Evaluation Department to also capture design, learnings and accountability as well as monitor and mitigate risks and make it possible for gender-sensitive and current solutions.
+We are deeply proud to which we mandated our Programs and Monitoring & Evaluation Departments to design and leap into climate justice and voices towards just climate change and make it possible for gender-sensitive and current solutions.
 Our investment in advocacy and exchange is advancing gender responsive policy dialogues.
 WEL continues to argue for inclusive economies that make visible and value women's work, whether paid or unpaid, in the formal or informal sector.

-Board Chair- Mrs. Grace Mbugua Executive Director - Ms. Virginia Nduta
+Executive Director - Ms. Virginia Nduta

-Beyond the pandemic and dealing with its effects and affects, it has been a year of critical engagement with new actors in development.
+Beyond the pandemic and dealing with its effects and affects, and as well the changing of governments, it has been a year of critical engagement with new actors in development.
 We have ensured that women's rights and gender equality stay on the agenda.
-From this vantage point we know 2021 will be a vital year.
+From this vantage point we know 2023 will be a vital year.
 We continue to argue for inclusive economies that make visible and value women's work, throughout our initiative programs.
 In this dynamic setting, WEL has had a year of learning and adapting while it still remains clear on the transformative approach for women's rights.